thearkamitra/CricketBowlingHighlights/README.md

 The code has been written in a Jupyter-notebook which uses Python3.
 The libraries that were used are: skvideo(pip3 install sk-video), matplotlib and numpy.

+The code checks all the frames and their histograms and this helps in identifying the pitch.
+A threshold is selected and when that threshold criteria is met, the frame is selected.
+However, not all frames having that histogram are bowling highlights.
+So the set of frames is only selected if there exists a contigous set of frames in which the pitch is visible.